Henry Kissinger and the Vietnam War: Cambodian controversy (1970)

+Bombing of Laos

 In February 1970, several senators led by J. William Fulbright and Stu Symington first learned that the United States had been bombing Laos since December 1964, which led to complaints in Congress about the "secret war" in Laos.
 Nixon reluctantly decided to admit to the "secret war", and directed Kissinger to issue the necessary statement to the media.
 Kissinger's statement admitted to the bombing of Laos, but also claimed: "No American stationed in Laos has ever been killed in ground combat operations".
 Two days later, it emerged that a U.S. Army captain had been killed while fighting in Laos and subsequently the Pentagon admitted that in the period February 1969-February 1970 a total of 27 Americans had been killed in Laos.
 Kissinger claimed that he had not lied, maintaining that all Americans killed in Laos were in "hot pursuit" when chasing the enemy from South Vietnam into Laos, but this argument made no impression.
 Nixon stated: "No one cares about B-52 strikes in Laos, but people worry about our boys out there".
 Nixon refused to see Kissinger for the next week, saying that his statement about Laos had caused him to drop 11 points in the public opinion polls.